Tinggi Island

 Tinggi Island (Pulau Tinggi) is an island in Mersing District, Johor, Malaysia.

 Name

-The island was nicknamed the "General's Hat" (將軍帽) by Chinese seamen hundreds of years ago.
+The island was historically known to Chinese seamen (將軍帽) as the "General's Hat" island, a reference to the shape of Mount Semundu.

 Geography

-The island is located about 20 nautical miles (37 km) southeast of Mersing Town, on the east coast of Johor mainland.
+The island is located about 20 nmi southeast of Mersing Town, off the east coast of Johor.

 Geology

 The island rises up to 600 meters above sea level at a peak named Mount Semundu.
 The interior of the island is mostly covered with secondary lowland Dipterocarp rainforest.
 It has fresh waters, fruits, rattan, timber and a sheltered harbour and coral reefs which abound with prolific marine life.
 It has a long coastline and white sandy beaches dotted with caves.
 The seas around it contain coral, fish and reef.
 The island mostly consists of pyroclastic rock with up to 5 mm diameter in size.

 Demographics

 This island has the highest residential population among the east coast Johor islands, with the latest tally estimated at 448 people, from three village settlements: Kampung Tanjung Balang, Kampung Pasir Panjang and Kampung Sebirah Besar.